 The notes in these securitisations are serviceable from cash flows generated by the mortgage assets.
 The Society receives the excess spread on the transactions as deferred consideration, after the structured entities have met their liabilities.
 The Society does not provide any liquidity facilities to the structured entities.
 WBCL provides administration and cash management services to the structured entities, for which it receives a fee.
-The subordinated and start-up loan balances have been written down to £nil (2019: £nil) by the application of cumulative losses on the securitised loans within Sandwell Commercial Finance No. 1 Plc and Sandwell Commercial Finance No. 2 Plc.
+The subordinated and start-up loan balances have been written down to £nil (2020: £nil) in the financial statements of WBCL with reference to the cumulative losses on the securitised loans within Sandwell Commercial Finance No. 1 Plc and Sandwell Commercial Finance No. 2 Plc.